 In the interest of your health, repeat prescriptions and referral letters will generally require a consultation with the doctor.
+Due to the COVID-19 pandemic, we are currently offering to do these consultations by telephone.

 Our practice is committed to providing you with the best preventative care possible.
 We may issue you with a reminder notice on some occasions.
 If you do not wish to be part of this system please let your doctor or reception staff know.